What is Huperzine-A?

 Several recent clinical lab tests found Huperzine-A was able to provide a level of protection against free radical induced cell toxicity.
 The lab tests also showed a dramatic decrease in abnormally elevated free radical activity in the blood of Alzheimer’s patients and the brain of older animals.

 Walter Reed’s Army Institute of Research is studying Huperzine-A’s potential as a method of pretreatment for protection against chemical nerve agent warfare poisoning.
-One study found Huperzine-A twice as effective in protecting the study’s mice from lethal effects of the nerve agent Soman when compared to Physostigmine, another protective pretreatment.
+One study found Huperzine-A twice as effective in protecting the study’s mice from the lethal damage of Soman–a deadly nerve agent–when compared to Physostigmine, another protective treatment.
 Huperzine-A’s protective effects remained at a 33% level after more than 6 hours from the injection time while the Physostigmine protective effects only lasted for 90 minutes.

 Meaningful beneficial effects have been noted in life quality and ability to retrieve memories in patients with mental disorders.
-While Huperzine-A has been seen as helpful in protecting patients with signs of Alzheimer’s disease and senile memory deficits, it also provides supplemental support for healthy aging humans looking for memory retention.
+Huperzine-A is seemingly helpful in protecting patients with signs of Alzheimer’s disease and senile memory deficits, and also provides supplemental support for healthy aging humans who wish to enhance memory retention.

 Nutrition Facts and Calories of Huperzine-A

 Huperzine-A is a purified alkaloid extract from the Chinese club moss plant with the nutritional capabilities to function as a potent, reversible AChE inhibitor.
 It essentially establishes a barrier that will prevent the harmful AChE from destroying the body’s organic chemical ACh.
 ACh acts as a neurotransmitter that sends signals between cells.
 In the brain, ACh functions as a neuromodulator that alters how various brain structures process information.